WELCOME TO THE SHERIFF’S CIVIL UNIT

 SHERIFF’S EVICTION INFORMATION SHEET

-All requests for eviction require the following:
+All requests for eviction require the following to be completed:

 - An original writ of possession* plus two copies